-Learning More e about Hide 'n' Seek Kids Curriculum, by Resource Hide 'n' Seek Kids Music Lyrics and sheet music for the songs used with each unit are actually included within the Hide 'n' Seek Kids Core Curriculum books in Appendix A. Songs for each unit found in the back of the Core Curriculum book Hide 'n' Seek Kids The audio music for each unit are included in a zip file found on the Praise Factory website with the resources for each Hide 'n' Seek Kids unit.
-Audio mp3's Download the zip file from the website to a desired location on your computer.
-Open the zip file by choosing the "extract" option (often shows up when you right click your mouse over the file.)
+Learning More e about Hide 'n' Seek Kids Curriculum, by Resource Hide 'n' Seek Kids Music Lyrics and sheet music for the songs used with each unit are actually included within the Hide 'n' Seek Kids Core Curriculum books in Appendix A. Hide 'n' Seek Kids Audio mp3's Esources found online only with the resources for each unit The audio music for each unit are included in a zip file found on the Praise Factory website with the resources for each Hide 'n' Seek Kids unit.
+Download the zip file from the website to a desired location on your computer.
+Open the zip file by choosing the ''extract" option (often shows up when you right click your mouse over the file.)
 Once they are extracted, you can access them.
-Resources found online only with the resources for each unit You also can play the songs right off of the website from the Hide 'n' Seek Kids "Just Music" section.
+You also can play the songs right off of the website from the Hide 'n' Seek Kids "Just Music" section.
+And, there are QR code sheets that you can print out and access the songs via your phone's camera.